Thank you for reading our post, please rate this article at the end.

 To support the roof’s outer layer, you must make roof bows.
 They will need to run from the bottom of the trailer’s front up until the area where the kitchen-bedroom partition is.
 The last bow will serve as the mounting location for the kitchen hatch.

 To make the roof bows, you can use 2 x 2-inch dimensional lumber cut to fit between the walls.
 Lay out the position of the bows along the upper edge of the walls and cut the bows.
-Nail the bows in place so that their top is flush with the top of the walls.
+Nail the bows in place so that their top are flush with the tops of the walls.
 This will allow the roof to overlap with the walls, offering additional protection from outdoor elements.

 Aside from that, you will need to make sure that the finish nails or screws aren’t in the way of the dowels.